LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Interactions/interactions_detailsNextActions.md

 * Continue to the next interaction (in the dialog)
 * "End interaction," which closes the dialog
 * Jump to a specific interaction that you select by name

-### Fallback Response

-In the **Fallback Response** field, enter the text to be sent to the user if none of the defined conditions are met.

-### Process User Response

-Use the **Process User Response** section to add code that runs after the user has responded to this interaction.
-This code can be used in place of the response conditions, or in conjunction with them after a successful match.

-You can use the built-in [scripting functions](conversation-builder-scripting-functions-functions-list.html) to access variables and manipulate data.